wkuratana/tinyscraper/README.md

 Tinyscraper is a Python package that is designed to help with scraping post data from imageboards built using Tinyboard (and Tinyboard forks, such as vichan, etc.) for corpus analysis.
 Tinyscraper aims to be a helpful tool for both people familiar with building web scraping tools, and people who are not familiar/comfortable with working in Python.

+This tool enables anyone with an interest in online sociolinguistics to conveniently gather large datasets (corpora) from imageboards.
+Such data can be used for various forms of linguistic analysis—such as studying the evolution of slang, tracking the spread of neologisms, or analyzing communication patterns in anonymous online spaces.

 <h2 align="left">Table of Contents</h2>

 - [Installation](#installation)